alangrainger/share-note/docs/faq.md

 Yes.
 Share it again and the page is replaced.
 The link stays the same, so anyone who has it sees the new version.
 If your theme or attachments have changed, use **Force re-upload of all data for this note** instead.

-## What happens if I rename or move the note?
+## What happens if I rename or move the note inside Obsidian?

 Nothing breaks.
 The link lives in the note's `share_link` property, so it moves with the note, and sharing again updates the same page.
 If the page title comes from the note title, it updates the next time you share.